kubesphere/website/content/en/docs/installing-on-linux/high-availability-configurations/ha-configuration.md

 - You may need to open ports in your security group to ensure external traffic is not blocked depending on where your cluster is deployed.
 For more information, see [Port Requirements](../../../installing-on-linux/introduction/port-firewall/).
 - You can configure both internal and external load balancers on some cloud platforms.
 After assigning a public IP address to the external load balancer, you can use the IP address to access the cluster.
-- For more information about how to configure load balancers, see “Installing on Public Cloud” to see specific steps on major public cloud platforms.
+- For more information about how to configure load balancers, see [Installing on Public Cloud](../../../installing-on-linux/public-cloud/install-kubesphere-on-azure-vms/) to see specific steps on major public cloud platforms.

 {{</ notice >}}